Heavy Field Effects on Inflationary Models in Light of ACT Data: Summary and Discussion

-There are several promising directions for future work.
-First, extending our analysis to multiple fields with Hubble-scale masses is a straightforward but non-trivial generalization, since here we only considered a single heavy field.
-Such situations with multiple Hubble-mass fields arise more naturally in supergravity and string theory setups, and they can lead to interesting phenomenology for non-Gaussianity, e.g., Refs.~\cite{Aoki:2020zbj, Pinol:2021aun}.
-Second, in this work we have presented only a simplified illustrative example of a large-turn two-field inflation model, but it would be interesting to embed such models into UV-motivated frameworks, as already discussed in the main text.
-We leave these directions for future investigations.
+First, extending our analysis to multiple fields with Hubble-scale masses is a natural but non-trivial generalization, as we have focused here on a single heavy field.
+Such setups with multiple Hubble-mass fields arise more naturally in supergravity and string-theoretic frameworks, and can lead to rich phenomenology for non-Gaussianity~\cite{Aoki:2020zbj, Pinol:2021aun}.

+Second, while we presented a simplified example of a large-turn two-field model, it would be interesting to embed such scenarios into UV-motivated frameworks.
+Our toy model~\eqref{S_r_s} represents one of the simplest realizations of a two-field system with a flat target space, effectively yielding single-field inflation with an additional Hubble-mass field and non-vanishing turn rate $\rho$.
+In the literature, many examples of multifield inflation with (strongly) non-geodesic motion and (rapid) turns have been discussed, see e.g., Refs.~\cite{Brown:2017osf, Mizuno:2017idt, Bjorkmo:2019aev, Christodoulidis:2018qdw, Cremonini:2010ua, Renaux-Petel:2015mga, Renaux-Petel:2017dia, Garcia-Saenz:2018ifx, Grocholski:2019mot, Fumagalli:2019noh, Christodoulidis:2019jsx, Easson:2007dh, Achucarro:2010jv, Achucarro:2010da, Achucarro:2012sm, Achucarro:2012yr, Cespedes:2012hu, Hetz:2016ics, Chen:2018uul, Chen:2018brw, Achucarro:2019mea, Welling:2019bib, Achucarro:2019pux, Christodoulidis:2025wew}, mostly involving non-trivial field-space geometries (with the exception of Ref.~\cite{Achucarro:2012yr}).
+Some of these models exhibit attractor behavior, and the associated consistency conditions have been analyzed in Refs.~\cite{Bjorkmo:2019fls, Anguelova:2022foz, Anguelova:2024akm, Wolters:2024vzk}.
+Although embedding our setup into such scenarios is not straightforward, exploring possible connections would be an interesting direction for future work.
+We also note that realizing rapid turns within supergravity appears to face certain challenges~\cite{Aragam:2021scu}.

+Third, in this paper, we do not consider the combined effects of classical excitations on top of quantum particle production for the minimal setup.
+Such combined effects can generally enhance non-Gaussianity or the cosmological collider signal through resonance~\cite{Chen:2008wn,Chen:2011zf,Chen:2014cwa,Braglia:2021ckn,Braglia:2021rej,Quintin:2024boj,Wang:2025qww} and additional scale dependence~\cite{Flauger:2016idt,Reece:2022soh,Aoki:2023wdc}.
+It would therefore be interesting to study these effects in our setup, especially in the context of the axionic inflation scenario discussed in Section~\ref{sec:RTI}.
+In particular, instanton effects can generically produce a cosine potential superimposed on the background potential discussed in this paper, which can act as a classical oscillation source and modify the predictions of inflationary observables.